giswqs/geebook/_sources/chapters/01_introduction.md

 Installing the Mamba package manager.
 ```

 Once Mamba is installed in a conda environment, you can then simply replace any `conda` command with `mamba`.
-For example, to install pygis, type `mamba install -c conda-forge pygis` and press **Enter**:
+For example, to install pygis, type `mamba install -c conda-forge geemap pygis` and press **Enter**:

 ```{figure} images/ch01_install_pygis.jpg
 ---